 Cognitive Difficulties: Often referred to as “fibrofog,” cognitive-related symptoms include short-term memory loss, difficulty with language, trouble concentrating and focusing, and difficulty retaining new information.

 Stiffness: Individuals with fibromyalgia often experience stiffness, defined as discomfort after a period of inactivity (such as waking up in the morning or sitting for an extended period of time), decreased range of motion or a loss of range of motion.Overlapping Conditions: Many individuals affected by fibromyalgia have one or more overlapping conditions.
-Below are some of the comorbitities that frequently occur with fibromyalgia.
+Below are some of the comorbitities that frequently occur with fibromyalgia (NFA).

 - Chronic Fatigue Syndrome